protono/hello-algo/algos.md

 The adjacency list only stores the edges that actually exist, and the total number of edges is usually much smaller than $n^2$, so it is more space efficient.
 However, in the adjacency list, the edge needs to be found by traversing the linked list, so its time efficiency is not as good as that of the adjacency matrix.

-Looking at the previous picture, the adjacency list structure is very similar to the "chained addressing" in the hash table, so we can also use similar methods to optimize efficiency.
+Looking at the previous picture, **the adjacency list structure is very similar to the "chained addressing" in the hash table, so we can also use similar methods to optimize efficiency**.
 For example, when the linked list is long, the linked list can be converted into an AVL tree or a red-black tree, thereby optimizing the time efficiency from $O(n)$ to $O(log\,n)$; the linked list can also be converted into a hash table, thereby reducing the time complexity speed down to $O(1)$.

-9.1.3.
-Graph common application
+#### 9.1.3 Graph common application

 As shown in the following table, many real systems can be modeled by graphs, and the corresponding problems can also be reduced to graph computing problems.